cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 Updown counter
 ^^^^^^^^^^^^^^
-The updown counter manages the timer counter values based on CSR configurations and generates the following outputs: counter value, end event, and the output event.
+The updown counter manages the timer counter values based on CSR configurations and generates the following outputs:

+- The counter value.
+- The end event.
+- The output event.

 The output event generated from the prescaler sub-module is provided as the input for the updown counter.
 At every positive edge of the clock, if the active signal is '1', then the output event is driven by the value of the output event generated from the prescaler.
 The active, controller reset, and update signals are provided by the Timer controller.
 The updown counter maintains a counter and direction(0- up and 1- down).
-During the initialization, the counter value is set to COUNT_START and the direction to 0, and any new values of SAWTOOTH, COUNT_START, and COUNT_END bitfield can be provided by FW.
+During the initialization, the counter value is set to COUNT_START and the direction to 0.
 At every positive edge of the clock, if the output event generated from the prescaler is '1' and the active signal is '1', then the following operation is performed.

 - if the SAWTOOTH bitfield is '1':

   - The counter is incremented till it reaches the value of COUNT_END, then an end event is generated.

-  - The counter is reset back to the value of the COUNT_START bitfield, and this process is repeated to generate multiple end events.
+  - After the end event is generated , the counter is reset back to the value of the COUNT_START bitfield, and this process is repeated to generate multiple end events.

 - if the SAWTOOTH bitfield is '0':